-This jungle lake, in the lesser-known jungle region of Guaviare, is a blackwater lake, which gives it one especially stunning characteristic: the clarity of the water means that, on a calm day, it acts as a perfect mirror to the sky.
+This lake, in the lesser-known jungle region of Guaviare, has one especially stunning characteristic.
+The water here is so clear that, on a clear day, it acts as a perfect mirror to the sky.
 Visitors can paddle around the lake on their own wooden dugout canoe, enjoying the beautiful sight of the blue skies and dramatic clouds of Guaviare perfectly reflected in the waters of the lake.

-The comunas of Medellin, once some of the most dangerous and no-go neighbourhoods on earth, have been transformed, thanks to a series of innovative and creative urban development projects designed to better integrate the formerly isolated areas with the rest of Medellin.
-In Comuna 13 this has been achieved with an amazing network of urban escalators that connect the hillside barrio with the city centre.
+The hilltop communities or comunas of Medellin, once some of the most dangerous and no-go neighbourhoods on earth, have been transformed in recent years thanks to a series of innovative and creative urban development projects.
+Designed to better integrate the formerly isolated areas with the rest of Medellin, areas such as Comuna 13 boast an amazing network of urban escalators that connect the hillside spot with the city centre.
 They even built slides to allow children to get down the hills to school in a more fun way.
 Sliding around the streets of Medellin’s comunas is an Instragram video hit waiting to happen.

 The Cocora Valley is home to the tallest palm tree in the world, the Quindío Wax Palm.
 These massive trees carpet the green valley of Cocora, close to the pretty coffee town of Salento.
 They stand like sentinels, alone in the wide valley, and have a surreal appearance, often being likened to something from a Dr. Seuss tale.

-One of Colombia’s least-known national parks, Tuparro saw just 300 visitors in 2016, despite being the home of one of Colombia’s most incredible natural spectacles, the Maipures Rapids of the Orinoco River, described by Alexander Von Humboldt as the 8th Wonder of the World during his travels in South America.
-The rapids are a thunderous cacophony of noise and spray, and their most famous – and Instagrammable – feature is the surreal balancing rock, a giant boulder that has somehow remained balanced on a tiny point among the chaos.
+One of Colombia’s least-known national parks, Tuparro saw just 300 visitors in 2016, despite being the home of one of Colombia’s most incredible natural spectacles; the Maipures Rapids of the Orinoco River.
+A thunderous cacophony of noise and spray, their most famous – and Instagrammable – feature is the surreal balancing rock, a giant boulder that has somehow remained balanced on a tiny point among the chaos.

 Home to ancient stone statues sculpted by an unknown indigenous culture thousands of years ago, San Agustín is an archaeological marvel surrounded by some of Colombia’s most beautiful Andean landscapes.
 The truly surreal parts, however, are the hundreds of anthropomorphic statues, depicting such bizarre figures as human-monkey hybrids and giants devouring babies.

-This small coastal town on the Caribbean coast is most famous for tubing: visitors can hike up into the jungle and ride inflated inner tubes down a beautiful jungle river – where recent blockbuster The Lost City of Z was shot, incidentally – right down to the sea.
-It’s an amazing journey, but the truly special part comes in the final stages when, on a clear day, tubers are rewarded with amazing views of the snow-capped Bolivar and Colon mountains, the highest in Colombia, and highest coastal mountains on earth.
-A panorama that includes snowy peaks and the sparkling Caribbean Sea is unique, and can be found in only in Palomino.
+This small coastal town on the Caribbean coast is most famous for tubing: visitors can hike up into the jungle and ride inflated inner tubes down a beautiful jungle river right down to the sea.
+It’s an amazing journey, but the truly special part comes in the final stages when, on a clear day, tubers are rewarded with amazing views of the snow-capped Bolivar and Colon mountains, the highest in Colombia.
+A panorama that includes snowy peaks and the sparkling Caribbean Sea is unique – and it can be found only in Palomino.

-The best stargazing spot in Colombia, this large, arid region in Huila department is home to some very weird desert landscapes, including a grey, rocky area that resembles the surface of the moon, and a vast area of red earth that could be a stand-in for Mars.
+The best stargazing spot in Colombia, this large, arid region in Huila department is home to some very weird desert landscapes, including a grey, rocky area that resembles the surface of the moon.
 There is even an area where a series of massive rocks appear to have taken on lifelike shapes, including a dog’s head and a crocodile.

 A short hike from the pretty coffee town of Jardin, in southern Antioquia department, is one of Colombia’s most beautiful waterfalls.
-The “Cave of Splendour” is a small cave, hidden away under a jungle-clad rocky overhang, with a round hole in its ceiling: from this round hole a waterfall drops into a freezing lake – you can take a swim here, but it’s not for the faint-hearted.
+The ‘Cave of Splendor’ is a small cave, hidden away under a jungle-clad rocky overhang, with a round hole in its ceiling.
+From this hole a waterfall drops into a freezing lake where you can take a swim but beware, the water is freezing!
 More adventurous visitors can arrange to rappel down the falls into the cave.